humananalog/se-letters/docs/LETTER_DATABASE_DOCUMENTATION.md

 ## 🎯 Overview

 The Letter Database is the core data storage system for the Schneider Electric Obsolescence Letter Matching Pipeline.
-It stores comprehensive metadata extracted from obsolescence letters, including product information, technical specifications, and processing details.
+It stores comprehensive metadata extracted from obsolescence letters using the **official xAI SDK** with Grok-3, including product information, technical specifications, and processing details.

 ### Key Features
 - **Multi-Environment Support**: Production and staging databases